British Universities Ice Hockey Association: History of the BUIHA

-The National Championships
+National Championships

 The then secretary of the Oxford Vikings, Alexis Rawlinson, came up with the idea of organising a tournament for all the university ice hockey teams in the UK.
 At the time this was not such a daunting organisational prospect, given that there were only seven teams.

 A few weeks later five teams (blues squads were not invited as they were above the standard of all other teams) gathered for a late night ice hockey session at Oxford Ice Rink starting at 11 pm and running all the way through to the morning.
 The result of this was a narrow Newcastle victory by one point over the Oxford Vikings.
 Newcastle arranged the next two events at the National Ice Centre (NIC) in Nottingham, which saw victories for Newcastle in 2002 and London in 2003.

 For 2004, to recognise the contribution of Alexis to British University Ice Hockey, the top National Championship trophy was renamed the Rawlinson Plate.

 2004 also saw the introduction of a 2nd Tier of competition due to the introduction of many new teams.
 The BUIHA is now host of a range of new teams from England, Scotland and Wales as well as the original seven that entered the first national championships in 2001.
 From 2005 onwards tier II was renamed The Hopkins Plate.
 From the start of the 2015 season onwards the Tier 3 national championship trophy is to be renamed the Miller Trophy to honour the ongoing work the chairman, Andrew Miller, puts into the job.

 Following the 2004 season the National Championships have been held at Ice Sheffield.

-The Cup Competition
+Cup competition

 Created in Autumn 2003 by the founding BUIHA committee the cup competition was envisioned as a league type competition available to university clubs in the UK.

 Operating within the EIHA recreational section the clubs involved played a round robin format with the winner being declared at the end of the season as the team with the most points (using goal difference as a tie breaker).

 Founding clubs of the initial two divisions (in alphabetical order) were: